socialgenomics/discover-frontend/README.md

   ```
   "repositive-styles": "git@github.com:repositive/repositive-styles.git#master"
   ```
+This means that when the deployment process runs `bower install`, Bower does a git checkout of that Git branch of the styles.

   For working on Git feature branches in both "discover.repositive.io" and "repositive-styles", the Bower dependency needs to point to the "repositive-styles" feature branch instead of `master`, so that "discover.repositive.io" deployment to servers installs that "repositive-styles" feature branch.